Skip to main content

 In an emergency, a flashing red light can be an added visual cue to alert you of a fire.
 If the red light is blinking and the smoke alarm sounds off, your detector probably senses smoke.

-Follow your family’s fire safety plan to get out of the home immediately.
+Call the fire department and follow your family's fire safety plan to leave the home immediately.

-The smoke detector is old and needs replacement
+5. The smoke detector needs to be replaced

-Most smoke detectors are designed to last around 10 years.
-In most models, an expiration date should be printed on the back of the device.
-Replace your detector if it has reached its expiration date, but don’t assume your system will work until then.
-Always conduct regular smoke detector tests to make sure your device is working, even if the printed expiration date hasn’t happened yet.
+Most smoke detectors last around 10 years.
+On most models, you'll find an expiration date printed on the back of the device.
+Replace your detector if it has expired, but don't assume your system will work until then.
+Always conduct regular smoke detector tests to make sure your device is working, even if the printed expiration date hasn't passed.

-If you’ve already changed the batteries and cleaned your detector but you’re still getting false alarms, it’s a good sign to replace your detector.
+If you've changed the batteries and cleaned your detector but are still getting false alarms, it may be time to replace the device.
 Batteries in old detectors also tend to drain out quicker, so you should probably get a new smoke detector if you find yourself replacing batteries several times a year.

 With a Vivint smart smoke detector, it's easy to tell if your detector is working.
 All it takes is a quick glance at the Vivint app on your smartphone or the Vivint Smart Hub.